Kenkō de Bunkateki na Saitei Gendo no Seikatsu: Manga

-Volume list
+Volumes

 Drama

-A ten-episode television drama adaptation, known in English as Caseworker's Diary – Constitutional Rights, was broadcast on Fuji TV from July 17, to September 18, 2018.
+A ten-episode television drama adaptation, known in English as Caseworker's Diary – Constitutional Rights, was broadcast on Fuji TV from July 17 to September 18, 2018.
 The series' opening theme is "Tomorrow", performed by AAA.

 Reception

 As of May 14, 2018, the Kenkō de Bunkateki na Saitei Gendo no Seikatsu manga had 500,000 copies in circulation.

 The manga was one of the Jury Recommended Works at the 19th and 23rd Japan Media Arts Festival in 2015 and 2020, respectively.
 In 2019, the manga, along with Hibiki: Shōsetsuka ni Naru Hōhō, won the 64th Shogakukan Manga Award in the general category.
 It was also nominated for the 23rd Tezuka Osamu Cultural Prize in 2019.